 Unless impractical, the off-duty constable should not travel in the same vehicle as the suspect.
-Unless impractical, when the off-duty constable returns to the station, they must have no contact whatsoever with the offender whilst in custody.
+When the off-duty constable returns to the station; they must have no contact whatsoever with the offender whilst in custody.

 Reporting use of force/tactical options use